RootedDreamsBlog/tech-news-scraper/README.md

 # Tech News Trend Scraper

 A high-performance Python script designed to monitor the pulse of the technology industry.
-This tool automates the collection of top headlines from **Hacker News**, transforming unstructured web data into a structured format for market analysis and trend forecasting.
+This tool automates the collection of top headlines from **Hacker News**, transforming unstructured web data into a structured format for market analysis and trend forecasting using an open source scrapping tool.

 ## Why This Project?
 In a data-driven job market, being able to reliably extract and clean information is a critical skill.
 I built this tool to demonstrate: